akonecki/CodingProjects/ctci/iteration1/chapter1/README.md

 - Could sort (but need to either implement own to enforce memory constraints)
 - Could perform quadratic time by comparing each element to each other element.
 - If need to support larger unique character counts then will need to allocate more memory for the problem.

+### Problem 2
+#### Problem Statement
+>Implement a function `void reverse(char* str)` in `C` or `C++` which reverses a null terminated string.

+#### Problem Discussion
+- want to perform in-place reversal.
+- will only need to iterate through half the string due to exchange of pairs of locations within the string.
+- Java this is difficult due to `String` object being immutable data types resulting in un-desired memory implications if performed.

+#### Problem Design
+- Iterate through the characters of the string up to half the string length and exchange with the end index - the current index of iteration.
+- Do not reverse the null termination.

+#### Implementation Issues
+- declaration of data determines location for C / C++.
+- `char *string = "hello";` points the `string` variable to the bss section of code.
+This is un-modifiable / read only memory.
+- `char string[] = "hello";` points the `string` variable to read/write location of memory.